RENoMafex/RENoMafex.github.io/README.md

 #### But how does the C Preprocessor generate valid html?

-Lets assume we have 2 relevant files:<br>
+Lets assume we have an empty folder called `pages` and 2 relevant files:<br>
 `index.html`:
 ```html
 <!DOCTYPE html>